TylerYep/stanfordkarel/README.md

 This is a Python implementation of Karel for Stanford's CS 106A.
 This package is available on PyPI and allows you to run Karel programs without any additional setup!

-Huge credits to @nickbowman for rewriting this project from scratch!
+Huge credits to @nick-bowman for rewriting this project from scratch!

 **StanfordKarel now supports:**
 - Pip-installable package means you can run Karel programs from anywhere.